 Similarly, not all of the element combinations given make “real” compounds.
 The ones that do, though, are a ton of fun if you’re into geeky inside jokes.

 Wound Salve, which is H2O2.
 You might know this as… hydrogen peroxide, a great wound salve if ever there was one!

 Another favorite of mine was Well Killer, aka BeF2, beryllium difluoride, a clear liquid that’s toxic if swallowed.
 If you’re into chemistry, you’ll have fun trying to pick out the real ones and learn more about them, and in fact, that’s the biggest rabbit-trail we went down as we played Quest for Arete for the first time!
 (We also had a good time exploring Roman numerals, which are a key part of the scoring system!)

 Expand Your Arete Adventure

-Sarah’s advice to anyone who wants to enjoy Quest for Arete to its fullest?
+Ashar’s advice to anyone who wants to enjoy Quest for Arete to its fullest?
 “Get all the expansion packs!”
 She was sold on an awesome spell called Drunken Cat, but that required an element our pack didn’t have.
 (Don’t worry, she was perfectly content to make Yellow Fever instead, bless her murderous little heart.)

 We have the Quest for Arete Starter Set, which includes two base decks as well as the Alchemist’s Expansion Pack and the Armorer’s Expansion Pack.
-There’s also the Sorcerer’s Expansion Pack, home to the elusive Iodine needed for Sarah’s Drunken Cat!
+There’s also the Sorcerer’s Expansion Pack, home to the elusive Iodine needed for Ashar’s Drunken Cat!